This post contains some affiliate links. Please see our disclosures for more information.

 2. Authenticate the handbag if in doubt

 Purchasing a fake handbag bag is not worth it.
 It can also be a complete waste of money and a nightmare to deal with if you find out after you've paid for and received the bag.
 So make sure that if you are buying from a luxury consignment store, they are reputable.
-Review the photos and description in details.
+Review the photos and descriptions in detail.

 Also, read their reviews and feedback, and learn about their authenticity process.
 Be sure you are fully comfortable with what you discover.
 You can also leverage resources that help to authenticate designer handbags.
 There are many well known and reputable designer handbag authenticators out there that help save you from a ton of stress.